jradd/django-newproj-template/readme.md

 ## Legend

-`(host)` is for commands to run on the host machine, and `(vm)` is for commands to run inside the VM.
+`(host)` is for commands to run on the host machine, and `(vm)` is for commands to run inside the Vagrant virtual machine.

 ## Initial setup of Vagrant Base